nicolesmithdev/mixology/README.md

 May 17, 2022

--   Fixed recipe filtering.
-Recipes exactly matching active filters were appearing twice in the results.
+-   Fixed recipe filtering
+    -   "exact match" recipes were appearing as duplicate results
+    -   search results did not result if filters were set

 May 16, 2022